sobteclib/sobtec2/en/content/03algos.md

-the number of orders placed by Peterffy was surprisingly high, those in charge of the markets sent an inspector, who, where he expected to find a room filled with white men shouting and sweating, found nothing more than an IBM computer connected to a singe official Nasdaq terminal [^10].
+the number of orders placed by Peterffy was surprisingly high, those in charge of the markets sent an inspector, who, where he expected to find a room filled with white men shouting and sweating, found nothing more than an IBM computer connected to a single official Nasdaq terminal [^10].
 So it was that in 1987, algorithms were launched onto the financial markets.

 These days, algo-trading is everywhere, and the serene, algorithmic blinking